floragunncom/search-guard-docs/auditlogging.md

 **JSON**

-The audit log message is submitted to the configured webhook URL as HTTP POST.
+The audit log message is submitted to the configured webhook URL as an HTTP POST.
 The body of the HTTP POST request contains the audit log message in JSON format.

 **SLACK**

-The audit log message is submitted to the configured webhook URL as HTTP POST.
+The audit log message is submitted to the configured webhook URL as an HTTP POST.
 The body of the HTTP POST request contains the audit log message in JSON format suitable for consumption by Slack.
 The default implementation returns `"text": "<AuditMessage#toText>"`

 ### Customizing the audit log event format